Azure-Samples/azure-spring-boot-samples/AzureActiveDirectory/OAuth2/README.md

 ## 11.3.
 Run the application
 - Run [11-client-scopes-from-multiple-resources].

-Use web browser to access `http://localhost:8080/`, the web page will redirect to Azure Active Directory login page.
+Open browser(for example: [Edge]), close all [InPrivate window], and open a new [InPrivate window].
+Use the new opened [InPrivate window] to access `http://localhost:8080/`, the web page will redirect to Azure Active Directory login page.
 Input username and password of `user-1@<tenant-name>.com`, then you can get the error response: `[invalid_request] AADSTS28003: Provided value for the input parameter scope cannot be empty when requesting an access token using the provided authorization code.
 Please specify a valid scope.
 Trace ID: <UUID> Correlation ID: <UUID> Timestamp: <Timestamp>`.

 Here is the root reason:
  - In [Azure Active Directory OAuth2 auth code grant]: